jb-network/Store_Ticket_System/README.md

 This is a simple challenge from TOTAL Python: Become an Advanced Python Developer in 16 days, Day 8

-The goal was to set up a store ticket system using Generators and a decorator.
+The goal was to set up a store ticket system using generators and a decorator.